Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Results

-with $E_c = e^2/2C_{bt}$ is the capacitor charging energy.
-This model is justified by the fact that the low noise biasing scheme consists of a resistive voltage divider followed by large capacitive filtering \cite{hofheinz-esteve-prl2011,chen-rimberg-prb2014}.
-The low-frequency impedance is thus the parallel combination of a resistance with a large capacitance $C_\text{bt}$.
-This filtering scheme reduces the bandwidth over which low-frequency voltage noise can develop to the kHz range \cite{chen-rimberg-prb2014}, making the low-frequency voltage fluctuations fully classical.
-With this model, the theory developed in Sec.~\ref{model} remains the same except for the replacement of $S_\text{eq}(\omega)$ by $S_\text{eq}^\text{eff}(\omega)$ in Eq.~\eqref{noise-PE}.
+To model the low-frequency electromagnetic environment, we consider that it originates from the dc-bias scheme.
+In general, the biasing scheme consists of a resistive voltage divider followed by large capacitive filtering \cite{hofheinz-esteve-prl2011,chen-rimberg-prb2014}.
+In this situation, the low-frequency impedance is thus the parallel combination of a resistance with a large capacitance $C_{bt}$.
+This filtering scheme reduces the bandwidth over which low-frequency voltage noise is detrimental to the kHz range \cite{chen-rimberg-prb2014}, making the low-frequency voltage fluctuations fully classical.
+In this setup, the effect low-frequency environment on the transport properties is then described by